MoMarky/eye-tracking-system-for-radiologists/README.md

 </div>

 Once all cases have been diagnosed, the software can be closed directly.
-The data generated during the diagnosis process will be automatically saved in a .csv file.
+The data generated during the diagnosis process will be automatically saved in a **.csv** file.

 ## Data

-We save all the collected data in a .csv file.
+All the collected data is saved in a **.csv** file.
 Each row in the file is the state of a particular image at a point in time.

 <div align="center">
     <img src="/res/data.png">